caoyue/Esports/README.md

 ### Package
 - install package

     ```sh
     cd Esports
     npm install
     ```

 ### Run and Release
-two choice:
-- use server
+- using development server
     + open `AppDelegate.m`
     + set `jsCodeLocation` and change `localhost` to your server ip

-- offline bundle
+- using offline bundle
-this will pack all js code with in app itself
+this will pack all javascript code within the app itself
     + set `jsCodeLocation` to your offline js bundle
     uncomment `jsCodeLoaction` line, follow `OPTION 2`
     + react native bundle

     ```sh
     cd Esports
     react-native bundle [args]